coloursofnoise/Resources/How-do-I-set-up-my-map's-name-icon-position-endscreen?.md

 * areas/Summit
 * areas/core

+You can see them in the graphics dump (check the [Useful Links](https://github.com/EverestAPI/Resources/wiki/Useful-links) page).

 areas/farewell exists too, but please avoid using it, as it will change when the DLC comes out.

 If you want to use a custom icon, place it in `Mods/yourmodname/Graphics/Atlases/Gui/areas/auniquename.png` (and `auniquename_back.png` for the icon's back).
 Then use `areas/auniquename` as the map's icon.
 To ensure the name is unique, include your nickname in the filename for example (`max480_testmap.png`).